Angelitus02/kx-problem-angel/README.md

 # kx-problem-angel

 One file called storage.py to store data with getters/setters(or just getters as data can be hardcoded) that is accessed by another class/file: gateway.py

-pip install flask

-get everything running without Docker first and then containerised application after
+Get everything running without Docker first and then containerised application after

 Each python file will have a dockerfile (two in total) and a docker-compose.yaml with instructions on how the app works: 1 gateway and 3 storages.
 Application is run calling docker-compose